LeArby/OpenMW-Enhanced/README.md

 stomp mode = 2;

 stomp intensity = 2
-- Run openmw-launcher.exe through mo2, if asked press skip installation.
-- Adjust and add options to however you like, you may need to reduce graphical settings depending on how good your device is.
-- Double check and tick all the archive files under data files, archive files.
-You can now close the launcher.

 - Run OpenMW through mo2.

 Enjoy!
-This is the only time you need to do this, if you ever add anything, make sure you add it in the content in openmw.cfg.
+This is the only time you need to do this.
 I will get a better way to do this eventually.

 ## Credits